Return to site

 Hi everyone, it’s Breast Cancer Awareness Month.
 This topic hits close to home for me because my mother was diagnosed with breast cancer before the age of 40.
 This means I'm at high risk for getting breast cancer myself.

 I started getting mammograms 10 years before the age when my mother was diagnosed.
 At a hospital in New York City and in my late 20s, I recalled feeling incredibly distressed while waiting to get my first Mammogram because it triggered difficult childhood memories of when my mom was diagnosed.
-I just couldn't go through with my first mammogram at all because of the amount of anxiety and fear I experienced of a negative outcome and so I walked out of the radiology department crying.
+I panicked and walked out of the radiology department crying.

 Screening for breast cancer before trying to conceive the second time